deepworks-net/github.toolkit/docs/guides/understanding-actions.md

 4. **Document Thoroughly**: Clear descriptions and usage examples
 5. **Handle Errors Gracefully**: Provide meaningful error messages and appropriate exit codes
 6. **Maintain Consistency**: Follow established patterns and conventions

+### LCMCP Principles in Action Development

+When developing actions in this toolkit, follow these LCMCP principles:

+1. **Maintain Module Independence**: Each action should function without knowledge of other actions
+2. **Use Explicit Interfaces**: All inputs and outputs must be clearly defined
+3. **Avoid Hidden Dependencies**: Don't rely on external state or side effects
+4. **Compose, Don't Inherit**: Build complex behavior by combining simple actions
+5. **Encapsulate Completely**: Hide all implementation details behind the action interface

 ## Integration with FCM Bridge